BA-Huz/No-Engine-Game-Engine-Space-Flier/README.md

-# No-Engine-Game-Engine-Space-Flier
+# No-Engine-Space-Flier-Game
 This Is the culmination of the assignments in my CS 409 Interactive Entertainment Software class.
-It is a C++ game using OpenGL and no game engine
+It is a C++ game using OpenGL and no game engine.
+Special thanks to Dr Howard Hamilton for his help in the class and on these assignments.

 Controls, angle you ship with the arrow keys or roll with '<' and '>'.
 Hit the gas with the space bar or apply your space breaks with 'b'.
 You can also nudge your ship in different directions with wasd keys.
 Fly close to an asteroid and press 'k' to knock off crystals or press 't' to toggle debug mode.

 All the asteroids, drones, crystals, and your ship are effected by the gravity of the black hole and can all collide with eachother.
-See the expected path you and your drones will drift in with a predicted path.
+See the expected path you and your drones will drift in with a predicted drift line.
 ![Predicted path](https://user-images.githubusercontent.com/56166683/148467930-1bd6c69f-300b-408c-ac56-502b6765932c.png)

 The asteroids are created using Perlin Noise.
 They collide with other objects based off of their specific generated shape.